![]() |

 Current availability:

-The End are known, if at all, for Bill Wyman's patronage; the bonus tracks on the CD were recorded during the sessions for Their Satanic Majesties Request, and have apparently turned up on Stones bootlegs, despite sounding nothing like them.
-Introspection was the only album they released during their career, and is a fairly normal psych album, albeit a little late in the day, although it was recorded in late '67.
-It's oddest feature is the handful of spoken-word tracks, including Bromley Common and Linen Draper, featuring some old cockney talking about his lifestyle; it sounds like someone's family friend, and makes for an interesting diversion, if nothing else.
-The material is mixed in both style and quality, and you can sort of see why this didn't really take off, as by then the listening public had moved on from the English whimsy of harpsichord-driven tracks like Loving, Sacred Loving (more's the pity).
+The End are known, if at all, for Bill Wyman's patronage; the bonus tracks on the CD of 1969's Introspection were recorded during the sessions for Their Satanic Majesties Request and have apparently turned up on Stones bootlegs, despite sounding nothing like them.
+It was the only album they released during their career, a fairly normal psych effort, albeit a little late in the day, even though it was recorded in late '67.
+It's oddest feature is the handful of spoken-word tracks, including Bromley Common and Linen Draper, featuring some old cockney talking about his lifestyle; it sounds like someone's family friend, making for an interesting diversion, if nothing else.
+The material is mixed in both style and quality; you can sort of see why this didn't really take off, as by then the listening public had moved on from the English whimsy of harpsichord-driven tracks like Loving, Sacred Loving (more's the pity).
+Mellotron on one track, with a lovely flute part on Cardboard Watch from Nicky Graham, also featured (before the album's release) on a Spanish film, Al Escondite Ingle's, which received a bit of UK publicity at the time.